Azure-Samples/avm-terraform-labs/README.md

 1. Run `terraform init` to install the AVM module for Virtual Networks.
 1. Navigate to the `Source Control` tab in Visual Studio Code and review the changes to the files.
+1. Open the `avm.ip_addresses.tf` file and look at note the use of a utility module here, pay close attention to the `source` and `version` properties.
 1. Open the `avm.virtual-network.tf` file and look at each of the properties, paying close attention to the `source` and `version` properties.
 1. Examine the diagnostics settings in `locals.tf` and take note that this same setting will be applied to all of the AVM modules in the lab.
 1. In order to find more detail about AVM modules, you can navigate to their documentation.
 For example, you can find the documentation for the Virtual Network module [here](https://registry.terraform.io/modules/Azure/avm-res-network-virtualnetwork/azurerm/latest).
 From there you can navigate to the source code and see the module's implementation [here](https://github.com/Azure/terraform-azurerm-avm-res-network-virtualnetwork).